-Here is our collection of 20+ Free Incident Report Templates in MS Word Format to assist you in the process of creating your own Incident Report easily.
-You can also checkout our collection of Project Status Report Templates here.
+Here is our collection of Free Incident Report Templates in MS Word Format to assist you in the process of creating your Incident Report easily.
+You can also check out our collection of Project Status Report Templates here.

-Life is unpredictable and although in the day to day life, we have made peace with this element of uncertainty, companies and organizations prefer not to leave things on chances.
-Instead, they take actions and implement useful policies to keep operations going smooth in the predefined manner.
+Life is unpredictable and although in the day to day life, we have made peace with this element of uncertainty, companies and organizations prefer not to leave things to chance.
+Instead, they take action and implement useful policies to keep operations going smoothly in a predefined manner.
 Rules and regulations in a company do help to minimize unpleasant occasions i.e. accidents and violation of the policies but it does occur from time to time.
-Either it’s just an accident with unintentional circumstances or someone deliberately misuse company property.
-In case something does happen, organizations have incident reports that allow them to reach the root cause of the problem, understand who did it, how they can stop it from happening in the future and most importantly, estimate the damage done to the office property or to an employee.
+Either it’s just an accident with unintentional circumstances or someone deliberately misuses company property.
+In case something does happen, organizations have incident reports that allow them to reach the root cause of the problem, understand who did it, how they can stop it from happening in the future, and most importantly, estimate the damage done to the office property or an employee.

 Using Incident Report Templates:

-On one hand, an incident report allows the HR and compliance department to understand what actually happened and what caused it.
+On one hand, an incident report allows the HR and compliance department to understand what happened and what caused it.
 For instance, there was a fire in the office kitchen and although all employees got out of the building safely, the kitchen is completely burnt with all the equipment.
 It was also noticed that employees didn’t know where the emergency exit was and it took them some time to get out of the building.
-In this scenario, the compliance department will complete their investigation and document all the actions leading to the fire.
-They will be able to see that some employee put metal utensil in the microwave which started the fire.
+In this scenario, the compliance department will complete its investigation and document all the actions leading to the fire.
+They will be able to see that some employees put metal utensils in the microwave which started the fire.

 Because the wires in the kitchen were poorly insulated, the fire quickly blazed.
-There were no fire alarm or water sprinklers installed in the kitchen which could have covered the fire without further damage.
-Additionally, the employees were never given proper evacuation training and they didn’t know which exit to use and why it’s important to allow the females and elderly office employees to evacuate first.
-Once the full report is completed, compliance department can evaluate if it was an accident or someone intentionally damaged office property.
-They will also be able to make sure that this kind of incident doesn’t occur in future with installation of smoke detectors in all corners and water sprinklers.
-Employees will also receive their emergency evacuation training after the incident so if this somehow happens again in future, workers will keep calm and handle the situation more professionally.
+There were no fire alarms or water sprinklers installed in the kitchen which could have covered the fire without further damage.
+Additionally, the employees were never given proper evacuation training and they didn’t know which exit to use and why it was important to allow the female and elderly office employees to evacuate first.
+Once the full report is completed, the compliance department can evaluate if it was an accident or if someone intentionally damaged office property.
+They will also be able to make sure that this kind of incident doesn’t occur in the future with the installation of smoke detectors in all corners and water sprinklers.
+Employees will also receive their emergency evacuation training after the incident so if this somehow happens again in the future, workers will keep calm and handle the situation more professionally.

 Free Incident Report Templates